+Suman Sridhar reprises the 1966 song ‘Evening in Gay Maharashtra‘ in support of the anti-Section 377 movement.
+(Video is age-restricted and can only be viewed on Youtube here).
 On an unrelated aside, the Mumbai I grew up in, had a strong influence of the Goan/Mangalorean culture.
-The unabashed sexuality, the anglicisation, the references to non-vegetarian food – all of these seem to have been wiped away by a more rigid, moralistic culture.
+The song is rife with unabashed sexuality, anglicisation, and references to non-vegetarian food.
+All of these seem to have been erased in favour of a more rigid, moralistic culture.
 Mumbai feels more Gujarati than Goan now.
 The more rigid Hindu Gujarati attitude appears to have pervaded what was a more hedonistic, less religious culture.

 Culture is not a distinctly defined thing, with clearly drawn lines.
-As you travel northwards from the Southern tip of the country, you’ll see not just the terrain and fauna change gradually, but also the food habits, the language, the housing styles, the belief systems and the rituals.
+As you travel northwards, you’ll see not just the terrain and fauna change but also food, language, lifestyle, belief systems and rituals.
 I can speak only for Mumbai (having lived in it for my entire life), and not the whole of Maharashtra.
-And it feels like a cultural battle has been fought and the prize moved hands.
+It feels like a cultural battle has been fought and the prize moved hands.
 I’ve seen my city shift in persona.
-It is as if, a living person has converted religion, moved homes, uprooted and transplanted themselves into an entirely different family.
+It is as if, a living person converted religion, moved homes, uprooted and transplanted themselves into an entirely different family.
 Mumbai has a new culture.

 I realise it is only the attitude that matters, not what language or colour it is expressed in.
 But I miss the Mumbai of my childhood.
 I suppose I’ll have to stop calling it ‘amchi Mumbai’ and shift to ‘maari Mumbai’ or ‘saddi Mumbai’ instead.